tantaman/tantaman.github.io/_drafts/2022-01-26-protocol-for-integrations.markdown

 # Evolving the Schema

-Of the 13 items above, the first 7 require schema updates.
+Of the 13 items above, the first 7 require a more expressive schema.

 (1) is pretty simple -- we can add an `@ID` annotation which can be applied to a field or method.
 Useful on a method for the cases where the id is a compound id.